 I’m too sensitive to life it seems.

-I have had to suffer like this all my life.
+I’ve had to suffer like this all my life.
 Anxiety and a lack of flourishing have been the result.
 I often felt there was something wrong with me.
-I did my best by avoiding it.

 But it turns out I’m not the only one who feels this way, and we now have an idea of why.